-Step 2: Use the "Timeviews" panel
+Step 2: Use Timeviews panel

-On the Plex-Earth 5D ribbon tab, look for the "Timeviews" panel, and click "Create Timeline", in order to access this service.
+On the Plex-Earth ribbon tab, look for the Timeviews panel, and click Create Timeline in order to access this service.

 Step 3: Specify the area of interest

 After you do that, you will be prompted to define the area you would like the Timeline to be created for.
 There will be two ways to specify it.
-The first one, "By Point", lets you specify your project's location by defining a point in the DWG.
-With the second option, "By Rectangle", you will be able to specify your location by defining a rectangle in the DWG.
+The first one, By Point, lets you specify your project's location by defining a point in the drawing.
+With the second option, By Rectangle, you will be able to specify your location by defining a rectangle in the drawing.

-To gain Metadata access just click the three lines on the right part of each Dataset.
+To gain metadata access, just click the three lines on the right part of each dataset.

-|Note: If the area of interest is of a larger size, a message "Area too Large", may appear, claiming that the area could not be covered with a single image.
-Therefore, in order to continue, you should specify an other area of a smaller size or else, consider creating a Mosaic of Images.
+|Note: If the area of interest is of a larger size, a message saying Area too Large, may appear, claiming that the area could not be covered with a single image.
+Therefore, in order to continue, you should specify another area of a smaller size, or consider creating mosaics instead.
 In the meantime, an image that covers the already specified area will be imported, in case you need to identify the location better.|

 Next, after you choose your preferred dataset, a window of the area's Timeline should appear.

-Finally, in case where the project area is quite big, as we mentioned above, or when detailed imagery is needed, for example in order to act as an underlay in which the design will be based, the "Create Mosaic" command will be used.
+Finally, in the case where the project area is quite big as mentioned above, or when detailed imagery is needed, the Create Mosaic command will be used to produce images that shall act as an underlay on which the design will be based.

-The number of tiles that will cover the specified area will depend on the Zoom Level you are about to choose.
+The number of tiles that will cover the specified area will depend on the zoom level you are about to choose.

-The bigger the Zoom Level, the larger the number of tiles imported.
+The bigger the zoom level, the larger the number of tiles imported.
 Therefore, the better the resolution, that you will be given.

-Your tiles, are now ready to capture.
-The only thing remaining, is to hit the "Start capturing now!" button.
+Your tiles are now ready to capture.
+The only thing remaining is to hit the "Start capturing now!" button.
 So, what are you waiting for?